codbex/codbex-aion/README.md

 </tomcat-users>
 ```

-The `codbex-chronos` application roles are:
+The `codbex-aion` application roles are:
 - Employee
 - Manager
 - Admin